ACVIM Consensus Statement

 morphine and hydrocodone, also have been utilized.

-CRI of sodium nitroprusside for up to 48
+CRI of sodium nitroprusside for up to 48 hours is

 often useful for life-threatening, poorly responsive